 - Free/premium WordPress themes?
 Which one is right for any given project?

-It’s quite easy to find free WordPress themes after installing a new instance of WordPress on your web host of choice.
-You’ll find options in the WordPress official theme directory by navigating to Appearance > Themes > Add New Theme from the WordPress dashboard.
+It’s quite easy to find free WordPress themes – you can take a look at our guide on the best WordPress themes here – after installing a new instance of WordPress on your web host of choice.
+You’ll find options in the WordPress official theme directory by navigating to Appearance > Themes > Add New Theme from the WordPress dashboard (here’s our guide on how to install a WordPress theme).

 Note that this certainly isn’t the only place to find free WordPress themes—there are also thousands of other free theme options available on the internet (more on that later).